Rainy Day Photography

 - Secondly, I use a think tank water resistant belt bag to carry a second large plastic bag, water bottles, and other things.

 - Keep you gear wiped up and as dry as possible using the second towel

 Things to watch for: Diminishing weather conditions.
 Don't hesitate to pull out if you see the weather going badly.

-- Keep an eye for rain on the lens element or filter, wide angle lens especially as drops of rain may show up in your images.
+- Keep an eye for rain on the lens element or filter, wide angle lens, especially as drops of rainfall these may show up in your images.

 - Look around the best shot may be behind you, look scan and re-scan.

-- Your lens selection. wow - my wonderful Nikkor 19mm PCE is not well suited for rainy days - and that is too bad, the front lens element is out and exposed, making it difficult to protect the lens element from rain drops.
-This also includes fisheyes, and other bulbous lens (14-24)
+- Your lens selection. wow - my wonderful Nikkor 19mm PCE is not well suited for rainy days - and that is too bad, the front lens element is out and exposed, making it difficult to protect the lens element from raindrops.
+This also includes fisheyes, and another bulbous lens (14-24)

 Equipment: Keep it simple.
 Carry just what you really need.